INTRODUCING

 A proposed daily comic strip for Seattle and Puget Sound by Steve Greenberg

 About this cartoon feature: "Puget Zounds!" was a proposed daily comic strip for Seattle and other parts of Washington state and the Pacific Northwest.
-It was created to be a new outlet for me for cartooning in this area (where I was living at the time), and was pitched first to the Seattle Post-Intelligencer and then the Seattle Times, both of which showed interest but neither of which ultimately bought the strip.
-"Puget Zounds!" was a variation of a concept I first proposed to newspapers in California, and some of the characters and gags are variations of ones done for the other prototypes.
-The concept of a localized comic strip has been done quite successfully in San Francisco ("Farley"), Denver ("Denver Square") and other cities.
+It was created in 1999, after similar attempts for Los Angeles and the Bay Area failed to sell, to be a new outlet for me for cartooning in this area (where I was living at the time), and was pitched first to the Seattle Post-Intelligencer and then the Seattle Times, both of which showed interest but neither of which ultimately bought the strip.
+"Puget Zounds!" was a variation of the concept I first proposed to newspapers in California, and some of the characters and gags are variations of ones done for the other prototypes.
+The concept of a localized comic strip had been done quite successfully in San Francisco ("Farley"), Denver ("Denver Square") and other cities, although is now fairly uncommon.

 Day 1